Other / mixed grade configuration · Bowdon, GA

 How many students attend Kidspeace?

 Kidspeace has 50 students enrolled.
-It is a other school in Bowdon, GA.
+It is a public school in Bowdon, GA.

 What is the student-teacher ratio at Kidspeace?